 Hazeltown is a small portable layout built by Society members for children to operate and learn about railways.
 Based loosely on a combination of features on ‘Underground Ernie’TM and ‘Thomas the Tank Engine’TM , along with a standard mixture of OO scale and ‘supersize’ figures from the ‘Lego’TM range, this layout has a mixture to get children interested.

 The layout made its debut in 2015 and at our annual exhibition we allowed children to drive trains free of charge and it certainly proved popular.
 However, we had a problem with storage and transporting the layout and this resulted in remedial work having to be done from time to time.

-Since the 2016 exhibition, a list of work required and features needed to improve the layout has been drawn up and some have already been completed.
-These included a new centre legs unit to support the middle of the layout and remedial work to the track layout at the front to eliminate a slight kink in the freight line at the front.
+After the 2016 exhibition, a list of work required and features needed to improve the layout was drawn up and most have been completed.
+These included a new trolley for easier storage thus eliminating unnecessary damage, a new centre legs unit to support the middle part of the layout when it is set up and remedial work to the track layout at the front to eliminate a slight kink in the freight line.
 This work also resulted in a minor adjustment to the station platform line after the point for the two tracks was re-positioned.
 This point was quite close to the tunnel entrance but has been moved further away to enable the freight line to be straighter.
-It has also been decided to completely refurbish the station and permanently fix it in place so as to prevent unnecessary damage while the layout is in transit.
-Work on this project is in hand at the time of writing.
+It was also decided to completely refurbish the station and split it into two separate sections for easy storage, so as to prevent unnecessary damage.

 Other plans to improve the layout mainly affected the scenic features.
 A pillar box for outside the post office, and a few additional road vehicles are planned, but the most notable feature was to make the sails on the windmill rotate, this being achieved in time for the layout’s visit to the Manchester Model Railway Society’s exhibition in December 2017.
 During 2017 we raised in excess of £230.00 towards the cost of a special minibus designed to transport disabled children.